A Personal Finance Guide

 Whole life insurance is a category of permanent life insurance that affords lifetime coverage.
 As a result, the premiums for whole life coverage tend to be higher, as compared to term life.
 Premium payments for these policies tend to be fixed and have a cash value that can operate as a savings option which can be tax-deferred as time goes on.
 Much like universal life insurance, whole life insurance can also help with transferring wealth to beneficiaries.

+What is umbrella insurance?
 An umbrella policy is basically additional liability insurance that helps protect the insured from large legal claims and lawsuits.
 People who purchase this type of policy usually do so to protect large assets.
 For example, umbrella insurance will provide additional liability coverage in addition to the established limits of the insured’s homeowners and auto insurance policies.
 Umbrella policies usually cover claims made for personal injuries, property loss, and certain types of lawsuits, such as slander, libel, and false arrest.

 When a corporation wants to raise money, it can issue stock which represents a share of ownership in the company.
 By owning a share of stock, the stockholder owns a percentage of the company and is entitled to a percentage of the company’s profits.
 As a result, if the value of the company increases, so does the value of the stock.